 Setup And Controls

 It is simple to pair the Earin A-3 earbuds the first time: press the button at the back of the charging case while the pair of earbuds have been docked.
 This will allow them to connect via Bluetooth 5.0.

 The touch controls can only play and pause tracks, answer or disconnect from phone calls, summon the voice assistant or summon it.
-However, you cannot skip or adjust the volume.
+However, you cannot skip or automatically adjust the volume.

-Each earbud has an accelerometer that can detect jostling and saves you the tedious task of tapping on a tiny sensor.
+Each earbud has an accelerometer that detect jostling and saves you the tedious task of tapping on a tiny sensor.

-You can also customize the iOS companion app by making a few simple changes, such as having play/pause input take one tap rather than two.
+You can also customize the iOS companion app by making simple changes, such as having play/pause input take one tap rather than two.
 Although the Android app isn’t yet available, Earin says it will soon be and offer the same features as iOS.

-Tracks that shift vocals or instruments between the two channels for effect like Foo Fighters’ Low and Lorde’s Still Sane were executed with a satisfying feeling of breadth.
+Tracks that shift vocals or instruments between the two channels for effect, like Foo Fighters’ Low and Lorde’s Still Sane, were executed with a satisfying feeling of breadth.